What happens to your body after giving up caffeine?

 Diet culture has reigned supreme for decades, telling us what to eat, how much, and when.
 It can be hard to break free of the vicious cycle that such restriction can create.
 So some nutritionists are now promoting 'intuitive eating' as an alternative.
-But what is it and can this anti-diet concept really reset your problematic relationship with food?
+But what is intuitive eating and can this anti-diet concept really reset your problematic relationship with food?
 Or is it just another buzzword?

 Intuitive eating also urges us to change our language and behaviour around food - things aren't 'good' or 'bad' for us; they're just 'foods'.
 Ultimately, intuitive eating is about being aware that it's up to you to make conscious decisions to eat what makes you feel good.